Jo Inge Berget: Cardiff City and Celtic

 On 24 January 2014, he signed for Cardiff City, to once again play under the manager Ole Gunnar Solskjær, who was previously his boss at Molde.
 He made his debut on 15 February in the fifth round of the FA Cup, starting in a 1–2 home defeat to holders Wigan Athletic.
 A week later he made his Premier League debut in his only other game for the Bluebirds, playing the final 11 minutes in place of Fraizer Campbell at the end of a 0–4 home defeat to Hull City.
 Cardiff finished the season in 20th position and were relegated to the Championship.

 Berget signed a short-term loan deal with Celtic in July 2014, with the option of making the deal permanent in January 2015.
 He scored twice as Celtic beat Dundee United 6–1 on his home debut.
 His loan expired on 1 January 2015 and having returned to Cardiff, he left two weeks later after his contract was cancelled by mutual consent.

-Malmö FF
+Malmö and New York City

 On 19 January 2015 he signed a three-year-long contract with Swedish champions Malmö FF.
 On 19 August 2015, he scored a brace against former club Celtic, in a 3–2 defeat at Celtic Park in the first leg of the Champions League playoffs.
 He also featured heavily with hard work on the wing in the return leg as Malmö overturned the deficit to win 2–0, rendering Malmö's qualification to the group stage.

-New York City FC

 On 19 January 2018, Berget signed with Major League Soccer side New York City FC.
 After just one season in MLS, Berget and New York City mutually parted ways.

-Return to Malmö FF

-In March 2019, Berget signed a three year contract with Malmö FF.
+In March 2019, Berget signed a three-year contract with Malmö FF.

+Sarpsborg

+On 31 August 2023, Berget signed a contract with Sarpsborg 08, for the rest of the 2023 Eliteserien season.